Clommunity/Doc/plugins/pastecat/pastecat.md

 ### 3.2.
 Making the controller install the service

 As said before, this step is made much more easier if the service is packaged in Debian.
-Since pastecat isn't, we'll have to do it manually.
+Since Pastecat isn't, we'll have to do it manually.
 This usually involves a combination of `wget`, `mv` and `chmod`.
 It is generally a good idea to keep the service's files under `/opt/SERVICENAME`.